INN/docs/projects/largo/umbrella-setup.md

 # Set up Largo-Umbrella Local Environment

+NOTE: If you're setting up a new umbrella repo for a project/client, see the instructions in the largo docs: [https://largo.readthedocs.io/developers/setup.html](https://largo.readthedocs.io/developers/setup.html)

 You're new to INN, or you've been here for a while and never set up the Largo Umbrella of sites before on your computer, or you you've been here and have it set up but you did the setup back in the Cenozoic era and avoid doing it because you forget all the details.

 Fret not!
 This guide will show you how to go from a Mac OS X system, with a baseline of what is described in our [setup docs](/staffing/onboarding/os-x-setup.md#terminal-emulator), and get to the point of: